Configuration space (physics): Robotic arm

 except that all of the various attachments and constraints mean that not every point in this space is reachable.
 Thus, the configuration space $Q$ is necessarily a subspace of the $n$-rigid-body configuration space.

 Note, however, that in robotics, the term configuration space can also refer to a further-reduced subset: the set of reachable positions by a robot's end-effector.
 This definition, however, leads to complexities described by the holonomy: that is, there may be several different ways of arranging a robot arm to obtain a particular end-effector location, and it is even possible to have the robot arm move while keeping the end effector stationary.
 Thus, a complete description of the arm, suitable for use in kinematics, requires the specification of all of the joint positions and angles, and not just some of them.

 The joint parameters of the robot are used as generalized coordinates to define configurations.
 The set of joint parameter values is called the joint space.
 A robot's forward and inverse kinematics equations define maps between configurations and end-effector positions, or between joint space and configuration space.
 Robot motion planning uses this mapping to find a path in joint space that provides an achievable route in the configuration space of the end-effector.

 Formal definition

-In classical mechanics, the configuration of a system consists of the positions had by all components subject to kinematical constraints.
+In classical mechanics, the configuration of a system refers to the position of all constituent point particles of the system.